Feyerabend/vm/jvm1/README.md

 done.
 ```

-In this program 'classread-constant-pool.py' *only* some of the first bytes are processed:
+In this program 'classread-constant-pool.py' only *some* of the first bytes are processed:
 'magic', 'minor_version', 'major_version', 'constant_pool_count' and 'cp_info'.
 We ignore
 the rest for the moment.
+If we glance at the specification there are lot of other information
+still there.

 ```text
 ClassFile {